 are the financial costs associated with the program?

-Due to additional costs in offering a nurse anesthesia program at the School of Nursing, students will be charged a proportionately higher rate of tuition versus other nursing graduate tracks at OHSU.
-The nurse anesthesia program is 106 quarter credits and the tuition fee will be $660.00 per credit hour for Oregon residents and $740 for non-residents.
-The total 2015-2016 tuition for the MN degree is $74,675 for residents and $76,220 for non-residents.
+Currently, the nurse anesthesia program is 103 quarter credits and the tuition fee is $704 per credit hour for Oregon residents and $740 for non-residents.
+The total 2015-2016 tuition for the nurse anesthesia MN degree is $74,675 for residents and $76,220 for non-residents.
 This does not include other fees that are paid by students associated with the operations of the university.
 A table of the Tuition and Fee Charges by Term can be found by visiting the OHSU Registrar webpage under the link to the General Forms and Information page (OHSU Registrar website: http://www.ohsu.edu/registrar.
-Textbook and supplies for the program will typically be $1500 to $2000 dollars.
+Textbook for the program are typically $1500 to $2000 dollars.
 Travel and living expenses related to rotating to various clinical sites are the responsibility of the student.
-Students are strongly encouraged to become associate members of the American Association of Nurse Anesthetists and the fee is $100.00 for the duration of the program.
-Application materials will be distributed to each student the first week of classes.
-There are two Self Evaluation Examinations (SEEs) which are required of students at strategic points in the program.
-The SEEs are offered by the Council on Certification of Nurse Anesthetists in order to help prepare for the National Certification Examination which will be taken shortly after graduation.
-Registration for each SEE is approximately $125.00.
+Students are encouraged to become associate members of the American Association of Nurse Anesthetists (AANA) and the fee is $200 for the duration of the program.
+AANA application materials will be distributed to each student the first week of classes.
+The Self Evaluation Examinations (SEE) is required of students at a strategic point in the program.
+The SEE is offered by the Council on Certification of Nurse Anesthetists to help prepare students for the National Certification Examination.
+Current registration for the SEE is $160 as of September 1, 2016.